1949 TANFL season

 The 1949 Tasmanian Australian National Football League (TANFL) premiership season was an Australian Rules football competition staged in Hobart, Tasmania over fifteen (15) roster rounds and four (4) finals series matches between 30 April and 24 September 1949.

+Following their initial two-year probationary periods of competition, the two country clubs (Clarence and New Norfolk) were retained in the league with assurances that they would not be excluded for at least a further two years, and under a modified conditions which included improved financial support – specifically, receiving for the first time a share of payments from common league profits – but still unequal conditions compared with the four city clubs.